As from 2022 the mooring fees at Hardley Windmill will change.

 Mill open to Visitors

-The mill is open on weekends from April to September.
+The mill is open on Saturday, Sunday and Monday from April to September.
 Admission to the visitor centre is free.
-Admission to the mill is £3.00 per adult (children 16 years and under are free).
+Admission to the mill is £3.00 per adult and children 16 years and under £1.
 The restored mill and visitor centre are accessible to visitors via the Wherryman’s Way footpath or the river side moorings.
 See the contact us page for further details.

 The ‘Friends of Hardley Mill’ (FoHW) support the Trust and commit to the objectives: